 Bucharest a latin city in eastern europe

-Thinking that a whole country of 20 million inhabitants, as big as the United Kingdom, only consists of deceitful people who only look after your money, is purely stupid and very reductive.
+Assuming a whole country of 20 million inhabitants, as big as the United Kingdom, only consists of deceitful people who only look after your money, is purely stupid and very reductive.
 But… I was talking with a Romanian girl during my stay in Bucharest.
 She’s been living in Paris for 10 years, and she speaks french very well.
 Very cute, she was (modestly) explaining to me that men often chat her up in the streets in Paris, and she could clearly see the disappointment in their faces as soon as she reveals being from Romania.

 When I arrived in Bucharest, the first thing that surprised me, is the way they drive!
-They drive like crazy, they don’t wear their seatbelts, they overtake other cars haphazardly… I took taxi (so cheap!) and the guy told me “From what I heard, in France you can get a fine for not wearing your seatbelt IN THE BACKSEAT!?
+They drive like crazy, they don’t wear their seatbelts, they overtake other cars haphazardly… I took a taxi (so cheap!) and the guy told me “From what I heard, in France you can get a fine for not wearing your seatbelt IN THE BACKSEAT!?
 Hahahaha bullshit!”
-And as usual, I like to see how people have fun, how they party… I went to a bar on a tuesday (control club).
+And as usual, I like to see how people have fun, how they party… I went to a bar on a Tuesday (control club).
 It’s an indoor and outdoor bar, and it was packed!
-A tuesday!
+A Tuesday!

 And of course, just like Belgrade and other cities in Eastern Europe, since there are very few black guys, I don’t pass unnoticed.
 I’m peacefully walking around, and people honk at me, say “Hiiiiii!“, or I hear “Wassup bro?” with a big smile and a high five.
 And when two black guys bump into each other, we just greet each other “Hey!
 How you doin?”
 I also noticed that Romanian tend to look a lot at people’s shoes.
 I don’t know why (and forgot to ask…).
 If anybody knows…?